marxin/texi2rst-generated/sphinx/gccint/source-tree-structure-and-build-system/the-gcc-subdirectory/anatomy-of-a-language-front-end.rst

 ``info``
   Build info documentation for the front end, in the build directory.
-  This target is only called by :samp:`make bootstrap` if a suitable version of :command:`makeinfo` is available, so does not need to check for this, and should fail if an error occurs.
+  This target is only called by :samp:`make bootstrap` if a suitable version of :command:`sphinx` is available, so does not need to check for this, and should fail if an error occurs.

-``dvi``
-  Build DVI documentation for the front end, in the build directory.
-  This should be done using ``$(TEXI2DVI)``, with appropriate :option:`-I` arguments pointing to directories of included files.

-``pdf``
+``latexpdf``
   Build PDF documentation for the front end, in the build directory.
-  This should be done using ``$(TEXI2PDF)``, with appropriate :option:`-I` arguments pointing to directories of included files.

 ``html``
   Build HTML documentation for the front end, in the build directory.

 ``man``
-  Build generated man pages for the front end from Texinfo manuals (see :ref:`man-page-generation`), in the build directory.
+  Build generated man pages for the front end from reStructuredText format (see :ref:`building_documentation`), in the build directory.
 This target is only called if the necessary tools are available, but should ignore errors so as not to stop the build if errors occur; man pages are optional and the tools involved may be installed in a broken way.